jonathanbell/lumdb/README.md

 # Level Up React Movie Database

-This is my finished project after taking the most excellent [React 16 For Everyone](https://www.leveluptutorials.com/tutorials/react-16-for-everyone) course created by Scott Tolinski.
-It looks up current movies and displays them in a slick way.
+This is my finished project after taking the most excellent [React 16 For Everyone](https://www.leveluptutorials.com/tutorials/react-16-for-everyone) and the [React Testing for Beginners](https://www.leveluptutorials.com/tutorials/react-testing-for-beginners) courses created by Scott Tolinski.
+This web app looks up current movies and displays them in a slick way.

 Example app is here: <https://jonathanbell.github.io/lumdb>